Tax-Loss Harvesting Basics

-As an Austin financial advisor, I can confirm I’ve never spoke with anyone that gets excited about losing money from their investments.
+As a Los Angeles financial advisor, I can confirm I’ve never spoke with anyone that gets excited about losing money from their investments.
 However, markets don’t go straight up.
 Recognizing losses from tax-loss harvesting creates tax benefits that can help your overall financial picture.
 In the short-term, market volatility produces opportunities to recognize investment losses.
 A diversified portfolio won’t have as many opportunities to recognize investment losses with a long-term time horizon.
 How do investors maintain their overall portfolio while recognizing losses?

 Tax-Loss Harvesting Basics